ss4ws/ss4ws.github.io/_posts/2018-08-20-VIC-script.md

 #### Introductions

 Hi everybody!
 For those of you who don't know me, my name is Spyridon (Spyros) Simotas and I am a PhD student here at the University of Virginia.
-I am working on an (overdue) dissertation on three contemporary French authors who publish online: François Bon, Éric Chevillard and Philippe De Jonckheere.
+I am working on an (ahem) overdue dissertation on three contemporary French authors who publish online: François Bon, Éric Chevillard and Philippe De Jonckheere.

 Given that the web has completely eroded the boundaries between producer and consumer, between form and content, and also between artistic disciplines, I am looking the websites of these three authors, as an expression of new poetic hybrids.